 The only issue with ZenMate’s free trial is that it is only available for browser extensions such as Google Chrome, Mozilla Firefox, and Microsoft Edge.
 However, if you wish to try this VPN service for even longer, you’ll love the fact that ZenMate offers an extensive 30-day money-back guarantee and costs only $1.64/month.

 Lastly, we have the PIA VPN.
 This VPN service comes packed with tons of security features and offers a lengthy 30-day money-back guarantee.
-One of the coolest things about PIA VPN is that it offers 29,000+ servers worldwide.
+One of the coolest things about PIA VPN is that it offers 35500+ servers in 78 countries.
 No other VPN provider in the industry is offering this many servers.

 |Download speed||61 Mbps|

 PIA VPN offers an automatic kill switch, DNS and IP leak protection, malware and ad blocker, and much more if we talk about features.